lairdstewart/lairdstewart.github.io/readability-is-overrated.md

 *1/25/25*

 ### Readability is Overrated
-"Dealing with complexity is the most important challenge in software design" - John Ousterhout
+> Dealing with complexity is the most important challenge in software design—John Ousterhout

 When I say a piece of code is readable I typically mean understandable or grokable.
 And I typically take others to mean that as well.
 However, it seems